Rustam-Z/data-structures-and-algorithms/README.md

 - Terminology of a Directed graph:
     - *Out-degree of a node* - The out-degree of a node u, written as outdeg(u), is the number of edges that **originate** at u.
     - *In-degree of a node* - The in-degree of a node u, written as indeg(u), is the number of edges that **terminate** at u.
-    - *Degree of a node* - The degree of a node, written as deg(u), is equal to the sum of in-degree and out-degree of that node.
+    - *Degree of a node* - The degree of a node, written as deg(u), is equal to the sum of the in-degree and out-degree of that node.
     Therefore, `deg(u) = indeg(u) + outdeg(u)`.
     - *Isolated vertex* - A vertex with degree zero.
 Such a vertex is not an end-point of any edge.
     - *Pendant vertex* - (also known as leaf vertex) A vertex with degree one.